Where Are Opera Mini Users?

 I love icon fonts.
 You can imagine how I may have felt over the past couple of weeks as stories began hitting the web about the fact that wide swaths of the Internet would not even see my icon fonts.
 Much of this is due to the fact that Opera Mini, a browser which apparently ditches several beloved modern web standards has a massive userbase — 261 million according to Opera themselves.
+(I used to link to the Opera Mini page where the company made this claim, but that no longer exists!)

 This is difficult to believe for most web developers.
 Have you ever run into anyone who uses Opera Mini?
 I haven’t.
 This is entirely anecdotal, of course, but statistics like this tend to manifest as at least one person I might come across in my daily life using the popular thing.
 That’s not the case here.
 Here’s why.